AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 1. Fewer precomputed selector polynomials, reducing Verifier G1 scalar multiplications
 2. UltraPlonk does not use multilinear polynomials, which removes 1 pairing from the Verifier, as well as O(logn) G1 scalar multiplications.

 The following sections list the protocol components required to implement client-side IVC.
+We make heavy use of folding schemes to build an IVC scheme.
+A folding scheme  enables instances of a relation to be folded into a single instance of the original relation, but in a "relaxed" form.
+Depending on the scheme, restrictions may be placed on the instances that can be folded.

+The main two families of folding schemes are derived from the [Nova](https://eprint.iacr.org/2021/370) protocol and the [Protostar](https://eprint.iacr.org/2023/620) protocol respectively.

 ## Protogalaxy

-The [Protogalaxy](https://eprint.iacr.org/2023/1106) protocol defines a folding scheme that enables instances of a relation to be folded into a single instance of the original relation, but in a "relaxed" form.
+The [Protogalaxy](https://eprint.iacr.org/2023/1106) protocol efficiently supports the ability to fold multiple Honk instances (describing different circuits) into the same accumulator.
+To constrast, the Nova/Supernova/Hypernova family of folding schemes assume that a single circuit is being repeatedly folded (each Aztec function circuit is a distinct circuit, which breaks this assumption).

 It is a variant of [Protostar](https://eprint.iacr.org/2023/620).
 Unlike Protostar, Protogalaxy enables multiple instances to be efficiently folded into the same accumulator instance.

-We use the Protostar/galaxy family of folding schemes, as it efficiently supports the ability to fold multiple Honk instances (describing different circuits) into the same accumulator.
-To constrast, the Nova/Supernova/Hypernova family of folding schemes assume that a single circuit is being repeatedly folded (each Aztec function circuit is a distinct circuit, which breaks this assumption).

 The Protogalaxy protocol is split into two subprotocols, each modelled as interactive protocols between a Prover and a Verifier.